isomerpages/nparks-gardening/page-index/hardscapes/_posts/2023-08-30-post-Storage.md

 ---
 <section>
 	<img title="A storage shed with a Community Gardener arranging tools.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Storage_JacChua%20(5).jpg">
 	<p>Keeping tools and gardening materials in dedicated storage spaces will extend the life of these objects and keep your garden neat.
-Bagged compost, fertilisers, pots, seeds, tools, hardscape materials, and pest control materials are just some of the things that should be kept in storage to keep them functional. </p>
+Bagged <a href="/page-index/horticulture-techniques/soil-amendments/">compost</a>, <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a>, <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a>, seeds, tools, hardscape materials, and <a href="/page-index/horticulture-techniques/pest-control/">pest control</a> materials are just some of the things that should be kept in storage to keep them functional. </p>
 	<br>
 </section>